Protect your Handmade Italian Leather Bag

 2) the mouth of the storage bag is large enough to insert the bag without bending or deforming the bag, handbag or briefcase

 3) the storage bag is a soft material which will not scratch the leather

-4) the storage bags need to be penetrable, allow for air to circulate freely
+4) the storage bags need to be penetrable, allowing for air to circulate freely

 The first thing to do before storing your bag is to clean and empty the bag